builab/CiliaBuilder/README.md

 - Generate centriole with offset so it is continuous with cilia
 - Make default_config.py for easy controlling of the data.
 0.5.2

-Default:
-- Always make at least 1 A different in A, B & C